 Telluride School on Biomolecular Structure and Dynamics: Theory and Experiment

 This seven-day TSRC Summer School is organized by Arthur G. Palmer III of Columbia University Medical Center and John E. Straub of Boston University.
-The Summer School will be convened for the first time 24 to 31 July 2017.
-The Summer School will be followed, during the period 31 July to 4 August 2017, by the five-day
+The next school date is July 16th-23rd, 2023 in Telluride.

 Theoretical and computational models of biomolecular systems are increasingly predictive, providing the opportunity to qualitatively interpret and quantitatively characterize the results of experiment.
 Nuclear Magnetic Resonance (NMR) spectroscopy has emerged as a major technique for the characterization of protein structure and dynamics, providing the opportunity in turn to benchmark and validate computational models.
 This Summer School will present state-of-the-art computational and experimental techniques for the study of biomolecular dynamics, emphasizing the synergy between theory, computation, and experiment.
 Students will develop an appreciation for the nature and scope of each technique.

 This summer school is designed for graduate students and postdoctoral fellows (with a preference for graduate students) from computational or experimental research groups who seek to develop an understanding of computation and NMR spectroscopy, including capabilities and limitations.
 Ten lectures will be delivered by leading experts in the field of computational and experimental studies of protein dynamics.
 Lectures will be paired with small-group problem-solving sessions, and discussions of current literature in which students will be challenged to apply the ideas presented.